liao1fan/schedule-task-mcp/README.md

 }
 ```

-If you are running from the local source (for development/testing), configure it as:
+When developing from a local checkout, point the client to your compiled `dist/index.js`:

 ```json
 {